oharaandrew314/mock-aws-java-sdk/README.md

 When you inject these mocks into your business logic during tests, the commands will bypass AWS and be handled by custom, in-memory implementations.

 Since only the low-level client interfaces are mocked, the Dynamo DB Document and Mapper clients will work as long as they are initialized with the mock.
-You can see it in action in [this sample](https://github.com/oharaandrew314/mock-aws-java-sdk/blob/master/src/test/kotlin/io/andrewohara/awsmock/samples/dynamodb/DynamoCatsDao.kt#L13-L17).
+You can see it in action in [this sample](https://github.com/oharaandrew314/mock-aws-java-sdk/blob/master/src/test/kotlin/io/andrewohara/awsmock/samples/dynamodbmapper/DynamoCatsDao.kt#L13-L17).

 ## Gotchas

 - content-type cannot be inferred in s3 file uploads on osx-java8 due to a [jvm bug](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=7133484)
-- Dynamo DB query expressions are not supported (conditions will work)
+- Dynamo DB query expressions not supported (conditions will work)
+- Dynamo DB isn't emulated nearly as well as Dynamo DB Local, but you may find the simplicity of this tool to be worth it

 ## Want to Help?